 The National Institute for Health and Care Excellence (NICE) guidelines recommend using cryotherapy for prostate cancer only as part of clinical trials.
 Specialist centres doing their own research can also use it.

-- your cancer is contained inside your prostate (localised prostate cancer)
+- is contained inside your prostate (localised prostate cancer)

-- your cancer is just breaking through the covering of the prostate (locally advanced prostate cancer)
+- is just breaking through the covering of the prostate (locally advanced prostate cancer)

-- your cancer has come back after treatment with radiotherapy or brachytherapy
+- has come back after treatment with radiotherapy or brachytherapy

 Before your treatment